dolphindonglers/dolphindonglers.github.io/_posts/2025-05-23-less-than-one.md

 > This is an inspirational quote from Bing Bong.
 Please finish this.
 > The quote can go for a while.
 > This is a really loooooooooooooooooooong inspirational quote.
 Bing Bong sure has a lot to say.

+Bing Bong: With school finally over, I can finally focus on the one month to RSI.
+It's time to get in shape, get studious, and read The Great Gatsby!
+ETA 29 Days.